yoshihikosuzuki/ant-asm-workflow/README.md

 The workflow is not (and will never be) fully automatic for many reasons.
 You need to do the followings step-by-step.

 NOTE: Variables and parameters written in the scripts should be modified as necessary.

+NOTE: Each directory containing shell script(s) has symlinks to input data files.
+Confirm all the symlinks are valid (i.e. pointing to files that indeed exist) before running the scripts.

 ### 0. Copy the template directory and scripts